cjgwang/site/docs/features/folder and tag listings.md

 You can link to the folder listing by referencing its name, plus a trailing slash, like this: `[[advanced/]]` (results in [[advanced/]]).

 By default, Quartz will title the page `Folder: <folder name>` and no description.
-You can override this by creating an `index.md` file in the folder with the `title` [[authoring content#Syntax|frontmatter]] field.
+You can override this by creating an `index.md` file in the folder with the `title` [[docs/authoring content#Syntax|frontmatter]] field.
 Any content you write in this file will also be used in the folder description.

 For example, for the folder `content/posts`, you can add another file `content/posts/index.md` to add a specific description for it.